poliquinp/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.13 =
+* New: Added a “Custom Facebook Feed” Gutenberg block to use in the block editor, allowing you to easily add a feed to posts and pages.
+* New: Added support for translations.

 = 2.12.4 =
 * Tested with upcoming WordPress 5.4 update.
 * Tweak: Updated Facebook API calls